-Bowen, a coastal town of 7500 people, is about midway between Mackay and Townsville and 990 km north of Brisbane.
+Bowen, a coastal town, is about midway between Mackay and Townsville and 990 km north of Brisbane.
 Its economy draws principally on mining and agriculture with some spin-off from the Whitsunday Islands.

 In early 1860 George Dalrymple returned to Brisbane with an optimistic description of the country between Rockhampton and Bowen, and John Mackay reported on his discovery of good pastoral country in the Pioneer Valley, Mackay.
 The Queensland Government, encouraged by these reports, commissioned a coastal exploratory party to investigate possible harbours beyond Rockhampton.
 It already knew of the identification in 1859 of Port Denison by Captain Henry Sinclair, who described it as screened by islands and evocative of the Bay of Naples.
 The Government's exploratory party, commanded by Lieutenant J.W.
 Smith in the Spitfire, confirmed Sinclair's report and decided to establish a township on the Port Denison harbour.
 Named Bowen after the Governor of Queensland, it was the first township north of Rockhampton.
 Dalrymple travelled overland with over a dozen prospective squatters and Sinclair returned with a party of settlers: in April 1861 the two parties came together for the proclamation of the township.

 Bowen became the base for the pastoral conquest of north Queensland.
 By 1865 its European population exceeded 1000 people as the port transhipped supplies to the new outback stations.
 Its merchants established a trading depot at the village of Dalrymple on the upper Burdekin, a sensible solution to the seasonal isolation of Bowen from its hinterland when there were floods.